-The confidential counsellors offer support for students who face difficulties with undesirable behaviour (such as sexual harassment, intimidation, bullying, aggression and violence), give advice on the possibility of taking steps and make referrals if necessary.
+The confidential counsellors offer support for students who face difficulties with undesirable behaviour (such as sexual harassment, intimidation, bullying, aggression, and violence), give advice on the possibility of taking steps and make referrals if necessary.
 Guidance and coaching may be methods to enable the student to recover their progress.
+A person accused of inappropriate behaviour can also contact the confidential counsellors.

 The confidential counsellors do not take steps without the explicit consent of the student.
 All meetings are confidential.